New Syrian opposition grouping fails to entice major rebel factions

 The RCC, which held its first meeting in the southern Turkish town of Gaziantep, never made a public statement of its aims.
 Other opposition sources said groups did not take the new body seriously.

 "I went for the first day of the meeting in Gaziantep last week and left right away," said one source declining to be named.
 "It's a waste of time.
-They are not harmonized."
+They are not harmonised."

 Mainstream rebels say the failure of the United States and its allies to support them adequately has allowed groups such as Islamic State to dominate after 3-1/2 years of war.